 - Offer courses that include information on pollinator conservation

 - Maintain social media and online accounts to post Bee Campus updates

 Learn more about these commitments on the Bee Campus website.

 What does the Bee Campus USA Committee Do?

 Our current Bee Campus USA Committee is comprised of faculty, staff, and students that are involved in pollinator-related activities on campus.
 This includes representatives from the Spring Valley Student Farm; Beekeeping Club; EcoGarden Club; EcoHouse; University Planning, Design & Construction and more!
 The committee meets biannually to discuss and collaborate on pollinator-related events, initiatives, and related efforts on campus.
 The UConn OS compiles this information for the recertification application each year, which is due in February.

 - Recommended Native Pollinator Plant Species List for Connecticut - this comprehensive list has information about blooming times and other fun characteristics of native pollinator plants.

-- Sustainable Plants for Connecticut Schools - another useful list of native plants created by UConn Extension.
+- Sustainable Plants for Connecticut Schools and Plant Suppliers List - another useful list of native plants created by UConn Extension.

 - UConn's Integrated Pest Management Plan - updated in November 2019.